Packing problems: Spheres in a cuboid

-Determine the number of spherical objects of given diameter d that can be packed into a cuboid of size $a \times b \times c$.
+People determine the number of spherical objects of given diameter d that can be packed into a cuboid of size $a \times b \times c$.

 Identical spheres in a cylinder

-Determine the minimum height h of a cylinder with given radius R that will pack n identical spheres of radius r (< R).
+People determine the minimum height h of a cylinder with given radius R that will pack n identical spheres of radius r (< R).
 For a small radius R the spheres arrange to ordered structures, called columnar structures.

 Polyhedra in spheres

-Determine the minimum radius R that will pack n identical, unit volume polyhedra of a given shape.
+People determine the minimum radius R that will pack n identical, unit volume polyhedra of a given shape.

 Packing in 2-dimensional containers

 Many variants of 2-dimensional packing problems have been studied.
-See the linked pages for more information.

 Packing of circles

-You are given n unit circles, and have to pack them in the smallest possible container.
+People are given n unit circles, and have to pack them in the smallest possible container.
 Several kinds of containers have been studied: